Last Updated on March 26, 2021 by Shaun Snapp

 Large Companies Economies of Scale with Servers

 Large companies find on-premises servers more appealing as with their size.
 They can attain more scale economies that make on-premises servers more feasible.
 However, the low average utilization of servers is a problem even at large companies and government entities.
-And the research is clear that unless a huge number of servers are managed, on-premises servers suffer from significant inefficiencies.
+And the research is detailed that unless a huge number of servers are managed, on-premises servers suffer from significant inefficiencies.
 For instance, according to the Anthesis Group, roughly 30% of on-premises servers are “comatose.”
 This is explained in the following quotation.

 “The core findings are based on a sample of anonymized data and revealed that 30 percent of the physical servers were “comatose.”
 In this instance, comatose or zombie servers are those that have not delivered information or computing services in six months or more.